nagasudhirpulla/taming_python/blog/skills/file_system_glob.md

 As seen above, the full path of filenames will be returned.

 ### get all filenames with a desired extension using pattern matching
-here we are using pattern matching to filter only html files within a folder
+here we are using pattern matching to filter only HTML files within a folder
 ```python
 # import the glob module
 import glob